-- A8.3.1 It is the responsibility of the student to ensure that the thesis is submitted within the period of registration. - A8.3.2 The submission of a thesis for examination is at the discretion of the student and no submissions will be permitted until the examination arrangements have been approved by the Research Degree Board. - A8.3.3.
-Students must take no part in the arrangement of their examination and have no contact with the external examiner/s between the appointment of the examiners and the oral examination. - A8.3.4 A student shall not submit a thesis by which s/he has qualified for a degree in any university, nor one which is being concurrently submitted in candidature for any degree; but s/he may refer to work which s/he has already submitted for a degree in a thesis covering a wider field.
+- A8.3.1 It is the responsibility of the student to ensure that the thesis is submitted within the period of registration. - A8.3.2 The submission of a thesis for examination is at the discretion of the student but no submissions will be permitted until the examination arrangements have been approved by the Research Degree Board. - A8.3.3.
+Students must take no part in the arrangement of their examination and have no contact with the examiner/s between the appointment of the examiners and the oral examination. - A8.3.4 A student shall not submit a thesis by which s/he has qualified for a degree in any university, nor one which is being concurrently submitted in candidature for any degree; but s/he may refer to work which s/he has already submitted for a degree in a thesis covering a wider field. - A8.3.5 Students must declare the use of any proofreading services.